© Crown copyright 2015

 Trusts should consider installing ‘pay on exit’ or similar schemes so that drivers pay only for the time that they have used.
 Additional charges should only be imposed where reasonable [footnote 5]and should be waived when overstaying is beyond the driver’s control (eg when treatment takes longer than planned, or when staff are required to work beyond their scheduled shift).

 Details of charges, concessions and additional charges should be well publicised including at car park entrances, wherever payment is made and inside the hospital.
 They should also be included on the hospital website and on patient letters and forms, where appropriate.

 - their implementation of the NHS car parking principles

 - financial information relating to their car parking

 - summarised complaint information on car parking and actions taken in response

 Contracted-out car parking

 NHS organisations are responsible for the actions of private contractors who run car parks on their behalf.

-NHS organisations should act against rogue contractors in line with the relevant codes of practice6where applicable.
+NHS organisations should act against rogue contractors in line with the relevant codes of practice[footnote 6]where applicable.